-- A. Participation in the delegate selection process shall be open to all voters who wish to participate as Democrats. - Democratic voters shall be those persons who publicly declare their Party preference and have that preference publicly recorded.

-recognized holiday, the time shall be extended to the next business day.
+- A. Participation in the delegate selection process shall be open to all voters who wish to participate as Democrats. - 1.
+Democratic voters shall be those persons who publicly declare their Party preference and have that preference publicly recorded. - 2.
+Implementation of this administrative matter shall be delegated to the DNC Rules and Bylaws Committee. - B. Nothing in these rules shall be interpreted to encourage or permit states with party registration and enrollment, or states that limit participation to Democrats only, to period falls on a Saturday, Sunday or a federally recognized holiday, the time shall be extended to the next business day.